 The question then becomes, “How do I know how to help them?”
 Beau has questionnaires that she personalizes for each client and has them fill it out before she steps into a classroom or onto a stage.
 Her questions help her understand what the person who hired her liked about previous presentations and what they didn’t like.
 When possible, she suggests setting up five-minute calls with stakeholders of the event and ask each one two or three questions.
 These query sessions help Beau add and, when necessary, subtract or change things about her future presentations.

-One of the most important questions to ask is, “By the end of my session, what do you want the audience to have learned?”
+If you want to create successful presentations, one of the most important questions to ask is, “By the end of my session, what do you want the audience to have learned?”
 The answer will give you the objective of your talk.
-This guarantees that you have something meaningful to share and that you know how to best prepare for each individual speaking session.
+This guarantees that you have something meaningful to share and that you know how to best prepare for each individual speaking session to create successful presentations.

 One of the most important questions to ask is, “By the end of my session, what do you want the audience to have learned?”

 Go to the venue ahead of time, at least an hour or even a day if your schedule permits.
 Beau has seen great speakers that don’t look good from the audience’s perspective because of lighting, placement of the podium, and many other things that could be changed to make the speaker better present.
-Planning will help you feel better in that space, which will help you give a better presentation.
+Planning will help you feel better in that space, which will help you give successful presentations.
 If it’s a virtual presentation, test the software ahead of time.

 During Your Presentation